iam-aniruddha/Assignment_4/codeExpaination.md

    ```
 5. **Example Usage**:

-   - When you run the script (`python faker_data.py`), it generates employee data and creates the specified JSON files.
+   - When you run the script (`python solution.py`), it generates employee data and creates the specified JSON files.
    - Check the generated files to see the employee details.

-Remember that the Faker library provides realistic default values for attributes like names, emails, and business units.
-You can customize the code further to suit your specific needs. 😊
+Faker library provides realistic default values for attributes like names, emails, and business units.
+You can customize the code further to suit your specific needs.